giorgk/Mantis/README.md

 MantisTestServer
 ```
 #### Setup
-First is going to load the require data and this can take up to a minute or more depending the system.
+The program requires alot of data and loading can take up to a minute or more depending the system.

 The following is a list of data needed and their location relative to the folder this script is running